 The more electronic components, such as Volume Knobs and Tone Controls, that are present on the guitar, the warmer the tone will be.
 High-end frequencies will escape out of each one.

-In our discussion about ceramic disc vs mylar capacitors, we’re inclined to think that neither is superior in your Tone Control.
-Our suggestion, therefore, is to use whatever you can find that has the right value for the lowest price.
+In our discussion about ceramic disc and mylar capacitors, we don’t think either one is superior in your Tone Control.
+Our suggestion is to use whatever you can find that has the right value for the lowest price.

 Most likely, that means the ceramic disc, though it might be difficult to buy just one or two and the price of a “box-set” will be comparable to the smallest number of Mylar capacitors you can buy.

 The difference between the two is just too small to justify any extra cost or waiting period while you seek out some rare capacitor.
 Just get something cheap and on sale if you can.

 This argument would be much more justified if we were talking about an amplifier or effect pedal, where we might hear the sound that passes through the capacitor, but in this case, it’s just a gatekeeper to ground, and one that’s rarely used.

 If you’ve found this article helpful, please feel free to share this with your friends on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.